TareqNet3/QuranWeb/README.md

 # Quran Web
-Quran pages reading on web and Google Cast (Chromecast, Android TV and all chromecast ready devices).
+Quran pages reading on web and Google Cast (Chromecast, Android TV and all Google Cast ready devices).